Melina Bell Professor of Philosophy and Law

 SSRN Author Page: https://ssrn.com/author=2735986

 Professor Bell joined the Department of Philosophy in 2005 as an Assistant Professor of Philosophy.
 She became an Associate Professor in 2011.
-She is the Women's, Gender, and Sexuality Studies Program Head of Campus and Community Engagement, core faculty in the Shepherd Program for the Interdisciplinary Study of Poverty and Human Capability, and affiliate faculty in the Law, Justice, and Society Program.
+She is core faculty in the Women's, Gender, and Sexuality Studies Program and the Shepherd Program for the Interdisciplinary Study of Poverty and Human Capability, and affiliate faculty in the Law, Justice, and Society Program.
 She also teaches at the law school.

 Professor Bell’s primary research interests are in political philosophy, philosophy of law, and feminist philosophy.
 Her publications have focused on several different ways in which the basic structure of society, or particular domains within it, reflect hierarchies of social power that unduly restrict human freedom and opportunity and impede human flourishing.